jacobwatua/alx-higher_level_programming/0x00-python-hello_world/README.md

-Introduction to programming in python
+Higher level programming in python

-- String formating